nasqueron/api-notifications-sse/README.md

+This API allows to get a notifications stream.
+It follows the server-sent event API specification.

+This is a part of the Notifications Center.

-This API permit the Notification to be shown on a web page.
+It's consumed by infra.nasqueron.org to serve notifications as a web page.
-This will permit the monitoring of RabitMQ notification